contiv/vpp/k8s/metallb/README.md

 on VPP (as opposed to kube-proxy) out of the box. `LoadBalancer` services are supported using the [MetalLB](https://metallb.universe.tf/) external load balancer.

 [![MetalLB with Contiv-VPP](../../docs/img/metallb.png)](../../docs/img/metallb.svg)

-Currently, only L2 mode of MetalLB is supported in Contiv-VPP (left side of the picture).
-BGP mode (right side of the picture) is doable as well, but not supported yet.
+Currently, only the [L2 mode](https://metallb.universe.tf/concepts/layer2/) of MetalLB is supported in Contiv-VPP (left side of the picture).
+The [BGP mode](https://metallb.universe.tf/concepts/bgp/) (right side of the picture) is doable as well, but not supported yet.

 ## Setup instructions
 For programming VPP from MetalLB, we modified the MetalLB speaker code.
 The code